moth-quantum/quantum-audio/README.md

  > When using `pip` commands to install packages and dependencies, it's recommended to use a **virtual environment** to keep them isolated from the system's Python.
 This will avoid any dependency conflicts.
 Instructions on using a virtual environment are provided [here](https://github.com/moth-quantum/quantum-audio/blob/main/ENVIRONMENT.md).

 ### Optional Dependencies
-All additional dependencies required that support the demos provided can be installed using `pip`:
+All additional dependencies required that support the demos provided in the repository can be installed using `pip`:
   ```
   pip install "quantumaudio[demos]"
   ```